monolyth-php/disclosure/docs/api/injector.md

 The trait exposes a single method: `inject`, which takes a single argument: a callable defining your dependencies.

+## Injectable

+The Injectable interface can be implemented by classes to signal they support Disclosure injection.
+The support can be via the standard Injector trait, or via a custom implementation.
+The implementing of Injectable can be used as a marker in your code, but Disclosure itself does not enforce it.

 ## `Injector::inject`

 There are two ways to use `inject`: